amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 ## AquaCSP CRDs ##
 The AquaCSP Operator includes the following CRDs -

-**AquaCSP** provides the fastest methods to deploy Aqua in a single cluster.
+**AquaCSP CRD** provides the fastest methods to deploy Aqua in a single cluster.
 AquaCSP defines how to deploy the server, Kube-Enforcer, and Enforcer in the target cluseter.
-Please see the example [CR](https://github.com/aquasecurity/aqua-operator/blob/5.3/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml) for the listing of all fields and configurrtions.
+Please see the [example CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml) for the listing of all fields and configurrtions.
 * You can set the enforcement mode using the "enforcerMode" properties in the CR file.
 * You can deploy a Route by setting the "route" property to "true".
 * The default service type for the console and gateway is ClusterIP.
 You can change this to a different service type.